JoshuaKimsey/Linux-StableDiffusion-Script/README.md

 The user will have the ability to set these to yes or no using the menu choices.

-**Step 8:** After this, the last step is the script will, at first launch, generate another script within the `ultimate-stable-diffusion` directory, which will be called via BASH in interactive mode to launch Stable Diffusion itself.
+**Step 9:** After this, the last step is the script will, at first launch, generate another script within the `ultimate-stable-diffusion` directory, which will be called via BASH in interactive mode to launch Stable Diffusion itself.
 This is necessary due to oddities with how Conda handles being executed from scripts.
 This second script launches the python file that begins to run the web gui for Ultimate Stable Diffusion.

 **On first launch this process may take a bit longer than on successive runs, but shouldn't take as long as building the Conda environment did.**

-**Step 9:** If everything has gone successfully, you should see `Running on local URL:  http://localhost:7860/` in your Terminal.
+**Step 10:** If everything has gone successfully, you should see `Running on local URL:  http://localhost:7860/` in your Terminal.
 Copy that and open it in your browser and you should now have access to the Gradio interface for Stable Diffusion!
 Generated images will be located in the `outputs` directory inside of `ultimate-stable-diffusion`.

-**Step 10:** Enjoy the definitive Ultimate Stable Diffusion Experience on Linux!! :D
+Enjoy the definitive Ultimate Stable Diffusion Experience on Linux!! :D

 ## Ultimate Stable Diffusion Customizations